AGTTeam/ResonanceTranslation/README.md

 # Resonance Translation
 This repository is for the tool used to translate the game.
-If you're looking for the English patch, click [here (PSP)](http://www.romhacking.net/translations/6518/) or [here (PS2)](http://www.romhacking.net/translations/6521/).
+If you're looking for the English patch, click [here](https://agtteam.net/resonance).
 ## Setup
 Install [Python 3](https://www.python.org/downloads/).
 Download this repository by downloading and extracting it, or cloning it.